zynksoftware/Zynk-Workflow/_docs/Extensions-Section/Zip-Search.md

 ---
 You can use the Zip Search extension to loop through a series of zip files to find a certain match.
 This can be useful when troubleshooting an issue with a certain order, or trying to locate the XML for a certain product.

+Zip Search can be installed via Zynk's [Extensions Manager](extensions)

 ## Settings
 ### Workflow / Custom Directory
 _Required_